-Like most women, you may have been told that you have pelvic congestion after having had an ultrasound, MRIs, or CAT scans showing abnormal veins.
-In some cases, pelvic congestion is identified when the varicose veins are seen during other surgeries.
+Sometimes women may be told they have pelvic congestion syndrome after an ultrasound, MRI, or CAT scan showing abnormal veins.
+In other cases, pelvic congestion is identified when the varicose veins are seen during other surgeries.

-If you have been told that you have Pelvic Congestion Syndrome, the diagnosis should be confirmed with a test known as a venogram.
-At Alate Vein Center, we perform the venogram diagnostic test by injecting dye into the veins and utilizing X-ray imaging to see the dye flow backwards into the varicose veins in the pelvis.
-Pelvic Congestion Syndrome, if present, can be treated at the same time as the venogram diagnostic test.
+If you have been told that you have pelvic congestion syndrome, the diagnosis should be confirmed with a test known as a venogram.
+At Alate Vein Center, our interventional radiologists perform the venogram diagnostic test by injecting dye into the veins and utilizing X-ray imaging to look for backward flow of the dye into the pelvic varicose veins.
+PCS, if present, can be treated at the same time as the venogram diagnostic test is administered.

 Why Choose Embolization Therapy?